San Bernardino is a city in California located in the county seat of the same name.

 Visitors should not submerge their heads in the water.

-Apart from the thermal springs, there is a huge diversity of plant life to be found here.
+Apart from the thermal springs, there is a vast diversity of plant life to be found here.

 Big Bear Lake is located within the San Bernardino national forest.